CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 To control Edge 530, you must use one of the 7 buttons.
 They honestly don’t feel as intuitive as buttons on Wahoo ELEMNT BOLT v2, for example.

-It’s also great that the head unit is not smartphone-dependent because you can set almost everything right on it.
+It’s great that the head unit is not smartphone-dependent because you can set almost everything on the go.

 Maps & Navigation